 6. An agenda and related documents will be circulated to all members of the IWG in advance of all scheduled meetings.

 7. Decisions will be reached by consensus.
-When consensus cannot be reached, [the Co-Chairs] of the group shall present the different points of view to GRVA.
-[The Co-Chairs] may seek guidance from GRVA as appropriate.
+When consensus cannot be reached, the Co-Chairs of the group shall present the different points of view to GRVA.
+The Co-Chairs may seek guidance from GRVA as appropriate.

-8. The progress of the IWG will be reported routinely to GRVA – wherever possible as an informal document and presented by [the Co-Chairs].
+8. The progress of the IWG will be reported routinely to GRVA – wherever possible as an informal document and presented by the Co-Chairs.

 9. All documents shall be distributed in digital format.
 Meeting documents should be made available to the Secretary for publication on the dedicated website.